0x4a756a75/Analytics-for-Managers/ws2.md

 ## Question 2: Feature engineering (10 points total, 5 points for part a, 5 points for part b)

-For this question, continue to train multiple linear regression models using all orders from data_train.csv received before 2018-08-31 23:59:59, and evaluate your model using all orders from data_train.csv after 2018- 09-01 00:00:00
+For this question, continue to train multiple linear regression models using all orders from data_train.csv received before 2018-08-31 23:59:59, and

+uate your model using all orders from data_train.csv after 2018- 09-01 00:00:00

 ### - a) Perform five modifications to the model from Question 1.
 Describe each modification (i.e., what you did).
 Did any of the modification improve the MAE of your model predictions?